SuperFlyTV/GraphicsDataDefinition/README.md

 Here follows a list of the basic JSON types supported in GDD.

-_All of these types are supported by all GUI:s_
+_All of these types are supported by all GUIs_

 ### Boolean